 New Zealand’s Parliament evolved from the British parliamentary system.
 It has existed since 1854, and is one of the oldest continuously functioning parliaments in the world.

-Parliament consists of the House of Representatives (an elected assembly of members of Parliament) and the sovereign – since 1952, Queen Elizabeth II.
-Although the sovereign is the source of all legal executive authority, in practice she or her representative in New Zealand, the governor-general, acts on the advice of the government.
+Parliament consists of the House of Representatives (an elected assembly of members of Parliament) and the sovereign – from 1952 to 2022, Queen Elizabeth II.
+Although the sovereign is the source of all legal executive authority, in practice they or their representative in New Zealand, the governor-general, act on the advice of the government.
 The governor-general’s role includes opening and dissolving Parliament, and giving the royal assent to bills passed by the House of Representatives.

 In the early 2000s democratic elections under the mixed-member proportional representation (MMP) system return candidates who win the most votes in each local electorate, as well as candidates on party lists.
 Each elector has two votes: one for a local MP and one for their preferred party.
 Political parties are represented in Parliament in proportion to their share of party votes, often with a mix of electorate MPs and those selected from lists of candidates prepared by the parties.